 Importance of a Cash Flow Statement

-1. Provides information About Outflows
+1. Provides Information About Outflows

-It helps analyse a company’s ability to make payments to its creditors.
-The statement also provides a detailed record of all transactions.
+A cash flow statement helps analyse a company’s ability to make payments to creditors.
+The statement also provides a detailed record of all transactions, clearly outlining the financial commitments of the business.

 2. Maintains Cash Balance Record